OpenOrbis/mira-project-archive/README.md

 ### Plugins

+Mira offer two types of plugins, one is defualt plugins that will be embedded inside MiraFW it self (file transfer, log server, debugger), and the other type is external modules that can be loaded from internel/external HDD for example PS4 Linux Loader.

 #### PS4 Linux Loader

 A simple plugin that let you run the Linux kernel from a remote device without webkit.